Three-spined stickleback: Reproduction

 In Nova Scotia, a form of three-spined stickleback departs from the usual pattern of parental care.
 Unlike other sticklebacks that nest on the substrate, Nova Scotian male sticklebacks build nests in mats of filamentous algae.
 Surprisingly, almost immediately after fertilization, the males disperse the eggs from the nest and resume soliciting females for eggs.
 Hence, there appears to have been a loss of parental care in this population.
 Because these males have reduced dorsal pigmentation, resulting a pearlescent white appearance, they have been dubbed "white sticklebacks".
-It is currently unknown whether they are a distinct species, or simply a morph of the common Atlantic stickleback.
+It is unknown whether they are a distinct species, or simply a morph of the common Atlantic stickleback.

 As the breeding cycle of the three-spined stickleback is light and temperature dependent, it is also possible to manipulate breeding in the lab.
 For example, it is possible to stimulate sticklebacks to breed twice in a calendar year, instead of once, under the right conditions.
 This can be useful for genetic and behavioural multi-generational studies.

 Infection with the cestode parasite Schistocephalus solidus can cause a reduction in egg mass or complete absence of eggs in female three-spined sticklebacks.